 at the University of Tokyo predicts that a current 100-year flood

-will recur much more frequently later this century (from 2070
+will return much more frequently later this century (2070

 to 2100) in much of south and southeast Asia, wet equatorial Africa,

-eastern Siberia, the northern Andes, and the intensive farm belts
+eastern Siberia, the northern Andes, and the intensively farmed regions

 of Argentina and Brazil.
-Their prediction of more frequent river
+Their prediction of frequent river

-flooding is robust for areas influenced by the Asian summer monsoon
+flooding is robust for Asian areas with a summer monsoon

-(southern India, Indochina and southern China), and for the farm
+(southern India, Indochina and southern China), and the farm

-belts in South America.
-Hirabayashi’s team calculated that
+belts of South America.
+Hirabayashi’s team estimated that

-a current “100-year flood” can be expected to recur
+a current “100-year flood” can be expected to return

-every 10 to 20 years (about five times more frequently than now)
+every 10 to 20 years (five times more frequently than now)

 contrast, they predict a drier climate and less frequent flooding